vinterskogen/laravel-uploaded-image/docs/installation.md

 ```

 **Note**: since Laravel 5.5 now includes a package auto-discovery feature you do
-not have to do it anymore, if you are using 5.5 version of Laravel.
+not have to do it anymore, if you are using latest version of Laravel.

 ### Requirements